To access papers and minutes from the Board meetings, visit the Committees (minutes) page.

 Geoff is also an Advisory Board Member of the Muhammad Ali Centre, Louisville, Kentucky.
 His public and private sector appointments have included chairing Sport England's Advisory Group on Racial Equality in Sport and serving as a member of its grant assessment panel, Director of the Sports Council Trust Company, board member of the New Opportunities fund, an honorary fellow of the former Institute of Leisure, Amenities and Management, fellow of the Royal Society of Arts and Independent Assessor for the Office of the Commissioner for Public Appointments.
 He was the Chair of the Board of Governors of the University of East London between 2017 - 2019.

 In 1995, Geoff was appointed an MBE for his services to sport and in 2016, 2017 and 2018 he was included in the Top 100 BAME (Black and Minority Ethnic) Leaders in Business List, in association with the Sunday Times and was also named in the Evening Standard’s top 1000 influencers in London.
 He is also a Deputy Lieutenant for Greater Manchester and was this year awarded an honorary professorship of the International Business School at Xi’an Jiaotong-Liverpool University, Suzhou, China.
+Geoff was recently appointed as an Independent panel member of Professional Footballers Association.

 Our Executive Management Team (EMT) supports our Chief Executive in the day to day management of the organisation.
 You can see the current EMT members here.